-Looking for the next good book?
-I have put together a long list of the best self-improvement books to read or listen to this year!
+Looking for the next good self help book?
+You’re in luck!
+I have put together a long list of the best self-improvement books to read or listen to this year.
 I am a big reader and love peppering in self-improvement books throughout the year.

 While I enjoy the act of reading a physical book, this year I relied heavily on Audible to listen to all of my books.
 I have found that by downloading the audio version, I actually listen to the books more than once!

 My Top Self Help Books to Add to Your Reading List

 Quit Like a Woman | The Radical Choice to Not Drink in a Culture Obsessed wth Alcohol by Holly Whitaker

 A few of my friends shared this book and I reluctantly decided to read (listen) to it.
 I wanted a reset after the overconsumption of quarantine days in 2020 so this book seemed like a good fit.
 At the end of the introduction to this book, Holly Whitaker says that you won’t be able to unlearn what you read in this book and it is absolutely true.
 I have always been a casual drinker, but after reading this book I looked at my alcohol consumption in a completely different way.
 I immediately cut back on how much I drank by probably 80% and in the last few months have completely eliminated alcohol from my diet.

 “We live in a world obsessed with drinking.
 We drink at baby showers and work events, brunch and book club, graduations, and funerals.
 Yet no one ever questions alcohol’s ubiquity—in fact, the only thing ever questioned is why someone doesn’t drink.
 It is a qualifier for belonging and if you don’t imbibe, you are considered an anomaly.
 As a society, we are obsessed with health and wellness, yet we uphold alcohol as some kind of magic elixir, though it is anything but.” – Holly Whitaker